JohanPetersson/episerver-taxonomy/README.md

 ## What it is

 This an Episerver Add-on that helps editors to manage taxonomy within Episerver's editing UI.
-Developers can define different kind of taxonomy, please see the [how to use section](#how-to-use) below.
+Developers can define different types of taxonomy items, please see the [how to use section](#how-to-use) below.

 The Add-on is installed through NuGet.
 The packages are, at this moment, not published to a public feed yet so you have to [download them](releases) manually, version 1.0 will be published to a public feed.
 The Add-on is split into two packages, one for the core functionality that you can install in any class library without getting a lot of UI files and one package for the UI that you can install in the web project.